Long Beach Suffrage Centennial

 On March 5, 2019, Long Beach City Council recognized The Long Beach Suffrage Centennial and the Suffrage Circle of Women.
 The Suffrage Circle has begun making plans for events, performances, and educational programs.
 Their mission is to lift the City of Long Beach in a year-long celebration acknowledging the work of all women’s struggles for the right to vote, including the central role that Long Beach played in the fight for women’s rights, which is celebrated annually on August 26th as National Women’s Equality Day.
 Visit the Long Beach Suffrage website, facebook page, Instagram, or contact Zoe Nicholson, for more information.

 The American Suffrage Centennial is a revolution of remembering and honoring those who have waited patiently to be recognized, celebrated, and placed firmly in this country’s history.
-Statues, homes, events, terrible, losses and gigantic successes will be lifted for all to see.
+Statues, homes, events, terrible losses, and gigantic successes will be lifted for all to see.
 Invisible No More.

 Feminist historians, Women’s Studies teachers, Women’s organizations and Voting advocates have been anticipating the 100th Anniversary of the Susan B. Anthony Amendment for decades.
-August 26, 2020, the 19th Amendment will be one hundred years old.
+On August 26, 2020, the 19th Amendment will be one hundred years old.
 Each city, each state, each woman and girl has something to celebrate ~ THE VOTE.
 Every county and town has a story to tell about their unique achievement of suffrage.